Topslicer Tool

 Taxpert Topslicer Tool in action

-• Marina cashed in an investment bond triggering a chargeable event gain in 2022-23 of £85,000 after 10 years.
-She had pension and rental income of £50,000, gross interest of £3,000 and dividends of £8,000.
-HMRC will calculate her tax bill for 2022-23 as £32,485.
-The Taxpert Topslicer tool makes it just £30,485.
+• Marina cashed in an investment bond triggering a chargeable event gain in 2024-25 of £100,000 after 25 years.
+She had pension and rental income of £35,000, gross interest of £4,000 and dividends of £15,000.
+HMRC will calculate her tax bill for 2024-25 as £32,954.
+The Taxpert Topslicer tool makes it just £27,954.

 • Neville cashed in an investment bond triggering a chargeable event gain in 2021-22 of £20,000 after 20 years.
-He had pension and savings income of £75,000.
-HMRC said his tax bill for 2021-22 was £7,783 after topslicing relief of £7,000.
-The Taxpert Topslicer tool also makes it £7,000.
-But if Neville had the same income in 2022-23 HMRC would give topslicing relief of £11,000 (incorrectly - I would make it £7,000).
+He had pension and other non-savings income of £75,000.
+HMRC said his tax bill for 2021-22 was £51,185 after topslicing relief of £2,750.
+The Taxpert Topslicer tool makes the tax liability £47,185 after topslicing relief of £6,750.
+Neville should make an overpayment relief claim by 5 April 2026.

 Why use the Taxpert Topslicer Tool

 This Excel based groundbreaking tool has redefined how we calculate top slicing relief on chargeable event gains in the UK.
-Its application could help some of your clients save thousands of pounds in tax and help you to advise on the optimum encashment strategy for 2024-25.
-The Topslicer Tool should be used to identify your clients who could be affected by the outcome of the Silver and Judges cases.
+Its application could help some of your clients save thousands of pounds in tax and help you to advise on the optimum encashment strategy for 2025-26.
+The Topslicer Tool should also be used to identify your clients who could be affected by the outcome of the Silver and Judges cases.

 As well as showing you the difference between the HMRC calculation and what it should be, the Topslicer Tool provides the full workings of the calculation which will be invaluable when submitting a claim to HMRC.
 Plus, as it’s developed by Tim Good who first spotted the error in HMRC’s calculations, you can be confident that the tax figures you present to your clients will be correct.